subfuzion/nodejs-on-google-cloud-by-example/docs/README.md

 This is a series of examples that gradually build on each other to help you gain hands-on experience and skills creating server apps with Node.js that run on Google Cloud.
 To get started, you only need basic knowledge of JavaScript and Node.js.

+After going through this series of examples, you will have developed skills working with the following:

 * [Node.js] - a JavaScript runtime for apps (like fast servers)
 * [Express] - a fast, unopinionated, minimalist web framework for Node.js